SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 ```c++
 void onBeforeInit() __attribute__((weak));{;}
 ```
-onBeforeInit is called as the first code in main, useful if you need to do something AFTER class constructors have run but BEFORE initalization.
+onBeforeInit is called as the first code in main, useful if you need to do something AFTER class constructors have run but BEFORE initialization.

 ## Clock Failure Handling